synopse/mORMot2/src/net/README.md

 - Low-level WebSockets Relaying Protocols
 - Public and Private relay process

+It will encapsulate any WebSockets duplex stream over a public server, allowing any remote client to connect to a local server behind a firewall, using a public server (e.g. a simple Linux box) as relay.

+A Private Relay client should connect to a Public Relay Server, probably behind a firewall.
+By definition, only a single Private Relay client instance could connect at the same time to the Public Relay server.

 ### mormot.net.rtsphttp

 RTSP Stream Tunnelling over HTTP as defined by Apple at https://goo.gl/CX6VA3